A little self-care goes a long way towards taking care of your mental and emotional health.

 Contrary to the name Forrest Yoga has nothing to do with being in the great outdoors – it’s actually named after it’s founder Ana Forrest.
 But it does reap the theraputic benefits of communing with Mother Nature.

 A hatha-based pratice with Native American healing elements, you will focus on your breath while nurturing a deeper awareness of the mind and body.
 Extended poses are held to release any tension and improve your mental clarity.
-Movements like the tiger breath technique are combined with specific exercises to build core strength or to release neck tension, both areas known to hold stuck energy.
+Movements like the lion’s breath technique are combined with specific exercises to build core strength or to release neck tension, both areas known to hold stuck energy.